International Academy for Systems and Cybernetic Sciences

-The International Academy for Systems and Cybernetic Sciences (IASCYS) is an honor society initially created by the International Federation for Systems Research (IFSR).
-The academy identifies outstanding scientists in systems and cybernetics and elects them as academicians.
-The IASCYS website can be found at www.iascys.com.
-The IASCYS is currently led by Secretary General, Derek Cabrera.
+The International Academy for Systems and Cybernetic Sciences (IASCYS) was an honor society initially created by the International Federation for Systems Research (IFSR).
+It was disbanded in 2026.
+The academy identified outstanding scientists in systems and cybernetics and elected them as academicians.
+The IASCYS was dissolved by Secretary General Derek Cabrera, who has attempted to replace it with his own organization, the Academy of Systems Thinking (AST).
+The creation of AST was never authorized by the IASCYS membership, and AST should not be looked at as a "successor" organization.

 Origin

-In 2010, the International Federation for Systems Research established an international non-profit association called The International Academy for Systems and Cybernetic Sciences.
-For 6 years the IASCYS was governed as an IFSR partner organization, but in 2016 it became an independent organization having its own statutes, rules of procedure and membership criteria.
+In 2010, the International Federation for Systems Research established an international non-profit association called the International Academy for Systems and Cybernetic Sciences.
+For six years the IASCYS was governed as an IFSR partner organization, but in 2016 it became an independent organization having its own statutes, rules of procedure, and membership criteria.